NewAgent2025/UMT_Cracked/README.md

 | BEDROCK → JAVA           |BEDROCK PE To PC Java| ✔️             |

 ### ⚠️TAKE NOTE:
-> Mob spawners are removed during conversion to prevent save failures and potential world crashes.
+> The mobs in mob spawners are removed during conversion to prevent save failures and potential world crashes.
 >
-> Converting from Java/Bedrock to console may currently result in the loss of mobs, blocks, items, and other data.
-This is a known limitation and will be addressed in a future update.
+> Converting Console worlds to Java/Bedrock works without any issues. **Fixed: June 23 2026 1:42 PM**
 >
+> Converting Java/Bedrock worlds to Console may currently result in the loss of some items, blocks, and mobs.
+This is a known limitation and will be addressed in a future update—hopefully soon.This occurs because the converter can successfully read newer chunks (such as TU75) but cannot yet write them back correctly, while it works properly for TU68 chunks.
+>
 >In comparison, the official UMT software removes mobs and some items during both console to console and Java to console conversions, while my version preserves this data for console to console worlds.
+>
+> For Java/Bedrock conversions and when downgrading to older versions, I am using Chunker.
+It is faster and easier to work with, so please keep this in mind.

 <details><summary>Click Here To See What UMT Changes/Removes</summary>